Lead Opinion

 I. Qualified Immunity

-The allowance of damages is subject to the restrictions imposed by the doctrine of qualified immunity, whereby public officials are exempt from the payment of damages in
+The allowance of damages is subject to the restrictions imposed by the doctrine of qualified immunity, whereby public officials are exempt from the payment of damages in § 1983 actions if they can affirmatively demonstrate that “their conduct does not violate clearly established statutory or constitutional rights which a reasonable person would have known.”
+Harlow v.
+Fitzgerald,

-The contours of the right must be sufficiently clear that a reasonable official would understand that what he is doing violates that right.
+The contours of the right must be sufficiently clear that a reasonable official would understand that what he is doing violates that right..
 This is not to say that an official action is protected by qualified immunity unless the very action in question has previously been held unlawful, but it is to say that in the light of preexisting law the unlawfulness must be apparent.
 (Citations omitted).

-Applying what is by now circuit rote, the majority concludes that CDC meets the first test of its two part analysis (whether the government agency in question “was involved in politically sensitive activities“).
+Applying what is by now circuit rote, the majority concludes that CDC meets the first test of its two part analysis (whether the government agency in question “was involved in politically sensitive activities”).
 Ante at 1041.
 But this first test, as construed by the majority, is a non-test.
 The majority seems to believe that every government agency, department or entity is by its very nature involved in a “politically sensitive activity.”
 In fact, no governmental agency analyzed by our court for these purposes has ever failed this test.
 See, e.g., Goyco de Maldonado, supra, (Housing Bank); Fontane-Rexach v.
 Puerto Rico Electric Power Authority, No. 87-1801 (1st Cir.
-April 22, 1988) (Power Au-
+April 22, 1988) (Power Authority);

 The second part of the circuit analysis suffers from similar infirmities.
 The inquiry here focuses on the individual position in question, to determine whether its inherent responsibilities allow the incumbent, “at least potentially, to influence political matters” within the agency in question.
 Ante at 1042.
 It is difficult, if not impossible, to find a position that could not potentially influence political matters.
 This is a dragnet from which escape has proved impossible.